Profile

 How would the Australian Rotary Rural Health Scholarship help with my studies at the Rural Clinical School?

-When I’m asked incredulously by my peers- “why Bathurst”- the answer is so multifaceted it’s hard to put it in one sentence.
-At first, I saw the placement as a potential escape from my complicated family situation.
-But after the journey to the first Royal Bathurst Show I attended, I realised that rural medicine had infinities of unique experiences and opportunities to offer.
-One particular interaction has really stuck with me since then- a little boy proudly showing me his surgical scars from his numerous dirt biking adventures, telling me all about his experiences in hospital and the surgeries he had done.
+When I’m asked incredulously by my peers – “why Bathurst” – the answer is so multifaceted it’s hard to put it in one sentence.
+After just a few visits to Bathurst it was obvious that rural medicine had infinities of unique experiences and opportunities to offer.
+One particular interaction has really stuck with me since then – a little boy proudly showing me his surgical scars from his numerous dirt biking adventures, telling me all about his experiences in hospital and the surgeries he had done.
 What stood out to me the most from his stories and my conversations about health with every person I have met was the resilience and resourcefulness of every doctor, nurse, paramedic, physiotherapist and community member, and the unique way in which healthcare is a collective endeavour in every regard when you’re rural, despite the relative isolation and lack of access that challenges rural healthcare.

 Current Progressive Report